 The Icelandic guides are constantly checking the glaciers for safe routes to ensure the safety of those on the tour, so I encourage you to look into a tour.
 We did a tour called Into the Blue, which included both ice climbing and glacier hiking.

-Unfortunate Reality: There’s not that many towns in between Vik and the Jokulsarlon lagoon, so you will have limited accommodation options.
+Unfortunate Reality: There are not that many towns in between Vik and the Jokulsarlon lagoon, so you will have limited accommodation options.

 Day 5: Jökulsárlón Lagoon & SuperJeeps to Winter Ice Caves